learn-co-curriculum/phase-0-html-lists-lab/README.md

 refreshing the tab where the file is open.
 Now, `Grilled Cheese` will be displayed as `1.
 Grilled Cheese` as the #1 food (where it belongs).

-Nested ordered lists works the same as unordered, but instead of hollow and square bullets, each nested list will still display numbers.
+Nested ordered lists work the same as unordered, but instead of hollow and square bullets, each nested list will still display numbers.

 **Note:** In a nested list, you _must_ provide the `ol` or `ul` wrapper.
 Otherwise, an